All About Photonics Engineers

-In 2016, there was an estimated number of 132,500 jobs in the United States for Photonics Engineer.
+In the United States, there were 132,500 jobs for Photonics Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Photonics Engineer by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Photonics Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Photonics Engineers is somewhere between $50,750 and $155,650.

 Photonics Engineers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.